 Common Pregnancy Food Cravings

-While researchers puzzle over just what causes food cravings, you can be certain of one fact: You're not alone.
-Nearly two out of three women have food cravings.
+Nearly 2 out of 3 pregnant women have food cravings.
 In fact, food cravings have been documented as far back as ancient Greece.
 A few of the more common modern-day cravings include:

 - Milk and chocolate milk